IIHIHIKII/ZenIP-private/ZenIP-000.md

 The ZenIP Editors currently use the following conventions when numbering ZenIPs:

 - if a ZenIP directly corresponds to a BIP (Bitcoin Improvement Proposal) or ZIP (Zcash Improvement Proposal), and the number doesn't clash, assign the same number; **TODO: should we just avoid those numbers entirely? perhaps just prefix our proposals withs some other number like...
 42 :) for example ZenIP-42000 instead of ZenIP-000 and when we are referring to the lower numbered BIP and ZIPs we can use their number directly.
 This also allows our numbers to be entirely sequential which may come in handy later on.
 Similar conventions exist for reserving port numbers.PeaStew**

+*Not a fan of magical numbers tbh, and not sure if i understand what you mean exactly.
+Happy to take a concrete suggestion for this paragraph.Jonas*

 - if it affects the consensus layer or the core protocol, assign a number in the range 200..299;
 - if it affects only higher layers but is needed for interoperability between node implementations or other parts of the ecosystem, assign a number in the range 300..399;
 - ZenIPs that should or will be deployed together will be numbered consecutively (whereever possible), and in a coherent reading order. **TODO: see above proposal for numbering which would allow consecutive all the time.PeaStew**